This documentation adapts the formal specification for practical use. The full specification is maintained at github.com/FlowMCP/flowmcp-spec.

 | Shared List | A reusable, versioned value list (e.g. EVM chain identifiers) referenced by schemas and injected at load-time. |

-| Group | A named collection of cherry-picked tools with an integrity hash.
-Used for project-level tool activation. |
+| Group | A named collection of cherry-picked tools, resources, and skills with an integrity hash.
+Used for project-level activation. |

 | Main Export | export const main = {...} — the declarative, JSON-serializable part of a schema.
 Hashable for integrity verification. |